 Maryland Prescription Drug Monitoring Program

 The Maryland Prescription Drug Monitoring Program (PDMP) is run by Chesapeake Regional Information System for our Patients (CRISP).
-Maryland launched the PDMP in late 2014, allowing physicians to access information online to assist them in identifying patients at risk for substance use disorders.
-The service should also help prevent dangerous drug interactions.
-The Maryland PDMP also includes out-of-state data; for details, see this news item.
+Maryland launched the PDMP in late 2014, allowing physicians to access information online to assist them in identifying at-risk patients and help them prevent dangerous drug interactions.
+The Maryland PDMP also includes data from several other states.

 Clinical access to PDMP data is provided through the CRISP web-based query portal.
 CRISP also administers the statewide health information exchange (HIE).
-All Controlled Dangerous Substances prescribers are required to register with PDMP no later than July 1, 2017.
+All Controlled Dangerous Substances prescribers are required to be registered with PDMP.
 To register, complete the process on the CRISP website.
 A step-by-step guide to prescriber registration is available.
 Please note that an uploaded photo ID is needed to register, as well as the organization name that you work for.
 If you are self-employed, you will need to create an organization on the registration form.
 More information is on the Program’s webpage, or contact email@example.com, or 410-402-8686.
 Click here for an OCSA fact sheet.

-Beginning July 1, 2018 PDMP use by CDS prescribers will be mandatory.
-Prescribers must, with some exceptions, query and review their patient’s PDMP data prior to initially prescribing an opioid or benzodiazepine AND at least every 90 days thereafter if the course of treatment continues to include prescribing an opioid or benzodiazepine.
+As of July 1, 2018 PDMP use before prescribing opioids or benzodiazepines is mandatory.
+Prescribers must, with some exceptions, query, review and assess their patient’s PDMP data prior to initially prescribing an opioid or benzodiazepine AND at least every 90 days thereafter if the course of treatment continues to include prescribing an opioid or benzodiazepine.
 Prescribers must also document PDMP data query and review in the patient’s medical record.
 More information is available on the DHMH PDMP website.

 MedChi has prepared a useful timeline of PDMP registration for CDS renewals, as well as PDMP query requirements for prescribing opioids and benzodiazepines.